hartenthaler/hh_extended_family/readme.md

 This module presents the core and the extended family of a proband.
 It is based on the [Eskimo kinship system](https://en.wikipedia.org/wiki/Kinship_terminology).

-The module was derived from the module vytux_cousins.
-There are additional features
-* addition for half-cousins from webtrees user [ardhtu](https://www.webtrees.net/index.php/en/forum/2-open-discussion/35751-vytux-cousins-children-of-half-sibblings-will-not-be-recognized-as-cousins#85279).
-* don't show empty tables for "Father's family" and "Mother's family"
-* beside father's and mother's family, now there can be a third category "father's and mother's family" if members of the extended family are related to both sides
-* count individuals separately for each sex (this supports translation if there are for example different words for male and female cousins)
-* new text added if there is a family but no members in a part of the extended family (e.g. "... has no first cousins recorded.")
-* tab is greyed out if the extended family is empty

 The user can filter the shown results by gender and dead/alive persons.

 The admin can decide in the control panel